-As a learner centered, discovery driven and globally engaged research unit, the Department of Geosciences at Western Michigan University understands the importance of learning to present knowledge and research both locally and at regional, national and international conferences and symposiums by traditionally offering poster printing services to our students at little or no cost.
-The guidelines to have your poster printed by geosciences staff are outlined below.
+As a learner centered, discovery driven and globally engaged research unit, the Department of Geological and Environmental Sciences at Western Michigan University understands the importance of learning to present knowledge and research both locally and at regional, national and international conferences and symposiums by traditionally offering poster printing services to our students at little or no cost.
+The guidelines to have your poster printed by department staff are outlined below.

 Scheduling the printing of your poster